MrMicky-FR/WorldEditSelectionVisualizer/README.md

 - Supports cuboid, sphere, ellipsoid, cylinder, polygon and convex selections
 - Can display the current clipboard
 - Use `/wesv toggle` to toggle the visualizer
-- Only show the selection when holding the selection item
+- Option to only show the selection when holding the selection item
 - Configurable particle effect and view distance
 - Prevent players from spawning too many particles when selecting huge regions
 - Highly customizable for the performance of your server
+- Great compatibility: works with 1.7.10 to 1.14 servers, with WorldEdit 6 and 7, and with or without FastAsyncWorldEdit

 ## Downloads